Ramadan Fasting Rules & Health Tips for Beginners | Stay Healthy While Fasting

 What is Ramadan Fasting?

-Ramadan ul Mubarak fasting is a religious duty and one of the pillars of Islam.
+Fasting in Ramadan ul Mubarak is a religious duty and one of the pillars of Islam.
 It is to refrain from food and drink from sehri to Iftar time.
 If you are a beginner or new to fasting, you must know some of the important rules and health tips during this holy month.

 The Basic Rules of Ramadan Fasting